maru/django-contact-form-recaptcha/docs/forms.rst

 Contact form classes
 ====================

-There are two contact-form classes included in django-contact-form;
+There are three contact-form classes included in django-contact-form-recaptcha;
 one provides all the infrastructure for a contact form, and will usually be the base class for subclasses which want to extend or modify functionality.
-The other is a subclass which adds spam filtering to the contact form.
+The other two are subclasses which add spam filtering to the contact form.